Anne Tyler: Early childhood

 As a college student, Tyler had not yet determined she wanted to become a writer.
 She loved painting and the visual arts.
 She also was involved in the drama society in high school and at Duke, where she acted in a number of plays, playing Laura in The Glass Menagerie and Mrs. Gibbs in Our Town.
-She majored in Russian Literature at Duke—not English—and graduated in 1961, at age nineteen, having been inducted into Phi Beta Kappa.
+She majored in Russian Literature at Duke and graduated in 1961, at age nineteen, having been inducted into Phi Beta Kappa.
 With her Russian Literature background she received a fellowship to graduate school in Slavic Studies at Columbia University.

 Living in New York City was quite an adjustment for her.
 There she became somewhat addicted to riding trains and subways: "While I rode I often felt like I was ... an enormous eye taking things in, turning them over and sorting them out ... writing was the only way" [to express her observations].
 Tyler left Columbia graduate school after a year, having completed course work but not her master's thesis.
 She returned to Duke, where she got a job in the library as a Russian bibliographer.
-It was there that she met Taghi Modarressi, a resident in child psychiatry in Duke Medical School and a writer himself, and they were married a year later (1963).
+It was there that she met Taghi Modarressi, a resident in child psychiatry in Duke Medical School and a writer himself, and they were married seven months later (1963).